Rift Valley Railways: Partnerships

 In November 2010, RVR signed a technical and management agreement with América Latina Logística (ALL), based in Curitiba, Brazil.
 The firm is the largest independent company of its kind in Latin America.
 It has operations in Argentina and Brazil, where it oversaw the successful privatization of the national railway system.
 ALL will provide RVR with key management and operational staff and will oversee the transfer of technology, including selection and sourcing of raw material and information technology software and hardware.
 The initial partnership is for a renewable term of five years, starting in November 2010.

 New financing

 In March 2011, media reports indicated the RVR intended to raise US$240 million to fund its expansion plans over the next five years.
 US$140 million will be raised by capital injection by the three corporate investors.
 The remaining US$100 will be borrowed from commercial banks.
-RVR already has a credit line estimated at about US$54 million.
+RVR already has a credit line estimated at US$54 million.

 In July 2011, RVR secured a US$40 million loan from the African Development Bank to finance its improvements and expansion.

 In the same month, RVR reported a positive EBITDA (earnings before interest, taxes, depreciation and amortization) for the year ending 30 June 2011.
 This marked the first positive annual EBITDA since African Railways acquired a 51 percent stake in RVR, in late 2009.